Is this Genuine Turquoise?

 Reconstituted turquoise: Turquoise ‘chalk’ that has been ground into powder, infused with epoxy resin, dyed, and compressed to be cut into shapes for jewelry making.

-Imitation turquoise: The most common imitations of turquoise are dyed howlite and magnesite, both white in their natural states, with the former also having natural black veining.
+Imitation turquoise: The most common imitations of turquoise are dyed howlite and magnesite, both white in their natural states, with howlite also having natural black veining.
 Most of the ‘turquoise’ jewelry sold today is actually imitation turquoise imported from China, including the ‘turquoise’ sold at shops and roadside stands in the Southwest.

 African turquoise: African Turquoise is actually not turquoise at all but a type of jasper found in Africa that is often dyed to achieve a turquoise-like color.
 Enhanced by its natural matrix, African turquoise jasper is beautiful in its own right.